 |

 Are your kids looking for a little adventure and fun learning this summer?
 This 3 day camp is geared toward ages 10-12.
 It includes tons of outdoor recreational and educational opportunities such as: hiking, survival skills, forest ecology, habitat conservation, The New Deal History and more.
-For more info please click on the link below. $90 per child, $70 for any additional child. $5 parking.
+Registration opens April 23. $90 per child, $70 for any additional child. $5 parking.
 706-557-3001.

 View Event Details